 3. Reduce shipping costs

 Let’s say a customer ordered several items from you at the same time.
-If one item is out of stock at the closest warehouse location to the customer but is available at a different location, you would need to send asplit shipment (sending different items from one order in separate packages, often from a different location or at a different time) to fulfill the customer’s entire order.
+If one item is out of stock at the closest warehouse location to the customer but is available at a different location, you would need to send asplit shipment (sending different items from one order in separate packages, often from a different location or at a different time) to fulfil the customer’s entire order.

 Sending items from one order in multiple shipments increases shipping costs, creates more packaging waste, and can cause customers to be confused.
 By forecasting demand, you can decide how much inventory at the SKU level to store at each warehouse location based on historical data.